ZieIony/Carbon/README.md

  - roboto and roboto condensed fonts for buttons and text fields
  - predefined animation styles and visibility change animations
  - a saturation/brightness/alpha fade for ImageView
- - Divider, StatusBar and NavigationBar drag&drop view
+ - Divider, StatusBar and NavigationBar drag&drop views
  - dark and light themes in standard and AppCompat versions
  - a radial transition animation
  - circular progress indicators